 Stanford d.school.
 2017.
 Virtual Crash Course in Design Thinking.
 Video.
 Institute of Design at Stanford University.
-Retrieved from: https://dschool.stanford.edu/resources/virtual-crash-course-video Starting level and linkage with other courses
+Retrieved from: https://dschool.stanford.edu/resources/virtual-crash-course-video

 The student can seek information and recognize business opportunities, is able to select one business idea and test it.
 The student knows the tools and basic design process to develop his/her business idea.
 The student can present his/her business idea.
 The student understands the opportunities of mindfulness in the development process.